 Ifunanya is a social entrepreneur, educator and innovation specialist with experience managing innovation projects, design sprints, and advising businesses on social impact.
 Her experience includes work inside and outside the classroom.

 She most recently taught courses on leadership, innovation and entrepreneurship for programs based at Stanford and Columbia University, respectively.
 As a first generation immigrant who also spent her formative years in her home country of Nigeria, she understands the importance of identity, culture and healing.
 She received her M.A in social enterprise with a concentration in innovation and project management from American University.

 Wendy is a social change advocate and college student.
 She loves to read (currently re-reading the Percy Jackson series), watch Marvel movies, write articles, and eat a lot of Bolivian food!
 She loves her Bolivian roots and visits family whenever she can.
 She is studying Political Science at Virginia Tech and currently lives in Northern Virginia.

 Monitoring and Evaluation Consultant

 Bethany is a social change advocate interested in connecting people and resources.
 She holds a BA in Economics from UMKC and a MA in International Affairs from Marquette University.
 She is a researcher and evaluator in the field of international development.
-She is particularly interested in intersections between economics, gender, and financial literacy as well as migrant and immigrant rights.
-She is originally from the Midwest and is currently on assignment with Jesuit Refugee Service in South Sudan.
+She is particularly interested in intersections between economics, gender, and refugee / migrant rights.
+She is originally from the Midwest and currently working for a democracy NGO in Washington, DC.

 Multi-talented Team member